Global SMEFT Fits at Future Colliders: Input measurements

 where $\mathcal{L}$ is the total integrated luminosity.
 The $c^{-1}_{ij}$ can be obtained by measuring the optimal observables, defined as $\mathcal{O}_i = \frac{S_{1,i}}{S_0}$, and is simply given by the covariance matrix $V_{ij}$ of the $O_i$, $c^{-1}_{ij} = n V_{ij}$ where $n$ is the number of events.

 It should be noted that the diboson process also receives contributions from (four) additional operators that modify the $W$ branching ratios.
 While an optimal observable analysis could be done for each diboson decay channel including these additional parameters, it is more convenient to separate the information in the rate measurements of $e^+e^- \to W^+W^-$ from the differential ones, as the latter depend only on the parameters in \autoref{eq:wwpara6}.
 It is straightforward to subtract from $c^{-1}_{ij}$ the contribution from the total rate measurement, which we treat separately with possible modifications in the $W$ branching ratios.
-For the differential analysis, several assumptions are made: We consider only the statistical uncertainties of the signal with 100\% selection efficiency, assuming that the effects of the systematics and backgrounds are small.
+For the differential analysis, several assumptions are made: We consider only the statistical uncertainties of the signal and assume a conservative selection efficiency of $45\%$ in all $WW$ events, chosen to agree with the results from the ILC full simulation analysis of the semi-leptonic channel at 500 GeV.
 We include all decay channels of the $WW$ pairs.
 For the hadronic decay, one could not distinguish the two quarks, and the corresponding angular distributions are ``folded.''
 This effect is implemented in the optimal observables.
 The $\tau$ channel is treated in the same way as the lepton channels, assuming a good $\tau$ reconstruction can be achieved at the future lepton colliders.
 For the dilepton channels, the momenta of the two missing neutrinos cannot be directly reconstructed.
 They could be obtained by imposing the conditions of the $W$ on-shell mass and the center of mass energies, which gives a set of quadratic equations that can be solved.
 We assume that the correct solution is always chosen for each event.
 The optimal observable analysis is performed for each $WW$ channel, and the resultant likelihoods are combined in the end.

-We have checked that the effects of detector acceptance and smearing have only a small impact on the results, reducing the precision reaches by at most $\sim 10$-$15\%$\footnote{Right now these detector acceptance/smearing are not implemented in the code.
-They take more time to run and will be implemented in the updated version.}.
+For jets and leptons we use detector acceptance cuts on the polar angle of $\left|\cos{\theta}\right|<$0.9 and 0.95, respectively.
+We have checked that the effects of detector acceptance and smearing have only a small impact on the results, reducing the precision reaches by at most $\sim 10$-$15\%$.
 It was also shown in Ref.~\cite{Marchesini:2011aka} that, with appropriate selection cuts, most backgrounds can be removed with a signal efficiency of around $70\%$.